gaorkl/simple-playgrounds/README.md

   - body
   - sensors
   - generic class agent, which has a body, a controller, and sensors
+- Modify metabolism, harmonize name for head_velocity, head_speed, ... and computation of energy

 # TODO Gui
 - one window per agent with sensors and reward